-The snow-clad from Himalaya which is in the form of the frozen lake called Chadar trek.
+Chadar Trek is the snow-clad from Himalaya which is in the form of the frozen lake.
 Chadar means bail of ice, Ice flex use to change in slush by cutting into pieces.
 Heavily snowfall cutting villages all from one another for a month at a time.
 Zanskar River is a winter trail located eastern zone of Ladakh in Jammu and Kashmir.
 It’s a frozen river which connects Zanskar valley to Ladakh, it takes the place on the trade route that has been used by indigenous people for centuries.
 It’s one of the thrilled and adventurous treks in India and Chadar Trek package is worth taking.

 Altitude 11,400 ft.

 Landing in Leh at the 22nd highest commercial airport in the world which is “Kushok Bakula Rimpochee” airport; The airport is named after 19th Kushok Bakula Rinpoche, an Indian statesman and monk, whose Spituk Monastery is in direct vicinity to the airfield.
 Where our guide will pick you up from the airport and you will be heading to guesthouse, throughout the way you will get the idea about the lethal temperature with push back air flow; after reaching to the guest house you can freshen up yourself and can get all the essential equipments and cloths for trekking.
 There is a market called “Old Tibetan refugee market” which can help you to make your mood relax, and after all over the market session; you will get back to the guest house before the sun goes down as per our safety norms.